 What is the best time to go abroad in my particular studies?

 Study abroad normally fits well into most studies in the fifth semester, since many programs have electives in this semester that can easily be transferred from a foreign university.
 Generally, though, you can decide on your own when you would like to go.
 Participation in an exchange program is possible from the third semester.
-Speak with the advisors in your faculty to find out when would be best.
+Speak with the advisors in your department to find out when would be best.

 Internships are usually better somewhat later in your studies.
 However, some scholarships are available from the first semester on, so you can decide yourself when you would rather go.